underwriteyourlife/officialsite/_posts/2017-10-10-RoastedSeasonedPotatoes.md

 I debated with myself about whether or not I wanted to post this recipe.
 Its relatively simple, and my gut says that most people know how to roast some potatoes... right?
 Either way, after being told the millionth time how delicious these smelled coming out of the oven I decided to share the not-so-secret secret recipe.

-I did not include photos of the ingredients for this recipe because it should really be changed to suit your individual tastes.
-But in case anyone was wondering, I posted my ingredients and costs below:
+I decided not to include photos of the ingredients for this recipe because it should really be changed to suit your individual tastes.
+The ingredients I used and their relative costs are below:

 **Ingredient** | **Amount** | **Cost** |   **Calories**
 |:------------- |:-------------:| :-----:|   -----:|